 Vánoční Cukroví – Czech Republic

-Vánoční Cukroví are traditional, iced shortbread Czech Christmas cookies that are baked and exchanged among friends, family and neighbours throughout the festive season.
+Vánoční Cukroví are traditional, iced shortbread Czech Christmas cookies.
+They are baked and exchanged among friends, family and neighbours throughout the festive season.
 Find Vánoční Cukroví at Czech Christmas markets.
 Not heading beyond the pond this year?
 Bake it at home and enjoy the singular Czech festive spirit.

 If you plan to travel this winter season, check out our fantastic winter travel destinations and join one of the Christmas or winter tours we have on offer!